All Products >

 Once the contents of the patch reach the skin, it is absorbed into the bloodstream and the effects take hold from there.
 Many users find that the slow release and easy method of use make these patches a great solution.

-Vaping CBD is similar to any other type of vaping - a CBD extract or isolate are vaporized via a traditional vape pen or mod and inhaled.
+Vaping CBD is similar to any other type of vaping - a CBD extract or isolate is vaporized via a traditional vape pen or mod and inhaled.
 Of all the methods of taking CBD, inhaling has the quickest onset thanks to the high bioavailability of inhaling the molecule.
 There are a variety of CBD vape products available on the market including:

 Disposable CBD vape pens are one of the easiest ways to start vaping CBD for someone with no experience.
 These pens come pre-filled with a CBD vape oil.
 The all-in-one unit features a battery directly attached to an atomizer or clearomizer.
 Simply vape until the tank is empty and dispose of the pen.
 These disposable pens are a great way to see if vaping is right for you.